adi518/vue-facebook-login/README.md

 npm install --save regenerator-runtime
 ```

-Then, import it at the topmost of your `main.js` (or similar entry-point).
+Then, import it at the topmost of your `main.js` (or a similar entry-point).

 ```js
 import 'regenerator-runtime'